-The kinetic rate law for a redox reaction is often presented in the form, where n_w is the mass of solvent water (kg), and k+ is the intrinsic rate constant (expressed in molal sec-1).
-The product function \prod in this equation accounts for the reactant, promoting and inhibiting species j in the rate law; the activity or molality of each such species appears raised to its power p_j .
-Each of these species may be an aqueous species, mineral, surface species (in which case it is represented by its molality), gas (by fugacity), or solvent (by activity).
+The kinetic rate law for a redox reaction is often presented in the form, where $n_w$ is the mass of solvent water (kg), and $k+$ is the intrinsic rate constant (expressed in molal s-1).
+The product function $\prod$ in this equation accounts for the promoting and inhibiting species j in the rate law; the activity or molality of each such species appears raised to its power $p_j$ .
+Each of these species may be an aqueous species, mineral, end member (in which case it is represented by its activity or mole fraction), surface species (by molality), gas (by fugacity or partial pressure), or solvent (by activity).